Martha Buttry Daniels

 Representing a major oil refinery in asserting claims related to cost overruns and delays against the EPC contractor responsible for the refinery’s expansion in South America.*

-Representing a major energy company in asserting claims of fraud and breach of fiduciary duty against the managing contractor of a refinery expansion project in the Gulf Coast.*
+Representing a major energy company in asserting claims of fraud and breach of fiduciary duty against the managing contractor of a refinery expansion project in the US Gulf Coast.*

 Representing a general contractor defending against breach of contract and fraud claims lodged by a mechanical subcontractor constructing a cryogenic gas facility in Texas.*